mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 {{<video src="screenjournal-2023-05-10.mp4" caption="Demo of the commenting feature I added to ScreenJournal in April">}}

-The other big change I made to ScreenJournal was redesigning my end-to-end tests so that they [run in parallel rather than sequentially](https://github.com/mtlynch/screenjournal/pull/169).
+The other big change I made to ScreenJournal was redesigning my end-to-end tests to [run in parallel rather than sequentially](https://github.com/mtlynch/screenjournal/pull/169).

 I've always struggled with shared database state in end-to-end testing web apps, and I haven't been able to figure out how other developers work around it.